 We are a charitable healthcare organization that offers services throughout northeast Nebraska treating patients, regardless of their financial status.
-We offer financial assistance for these services in the form of free or discounted care to those patients who may have an inability to pay their bills.
+We offer financial assistance for these services in the form of discounted care to those patients who may have an inability to pay their bills.

 Applying for Financial Assistance